Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 🍿 Our tip

-Looking for something to watch on the plane/train heading to this hiking trip?
+Looking for something to watch on the plane/train heading on this hiking trip?
 You can watch the documentary Balandrau, frozen hell.
-It tells the story of different mountaineer groups that were skiing and climbing in the area in December 2000.
-All of the sudden, a violent blizzard came and claimed the lives of ten of them.
-This documentary is the first-person account of those who survived.
-It’s a tough and touching documentary, and a reminder that nature can be unpredictable and we must be as prepared as possible for unexpected things.
+It tells the story of different mountaineer groups skiing and climbing in the area in December 2000.
+All of a sudden, a violent blizzard came and claimed the lives of ten of them.

 Coma de Vaca to Ulldeter, 6 km hike, 534 m+, 294 m-

-Once recovered and refreshed, we continued the hike to the final destination for the day.
-We didn’t spend much time resting because the weather forecast predicted a storm shortly after midday.
+We didn’t rest much because the weather forecast predicted a storm shortly after midday.
 And we didn’t want it to catch us in the middle of the mountain!

-We crossed the Pla de les Eugues following the red and white stripe marks, with the river always on our left side and the cows observing us.
 There are often horses, cows, and groundhogs in this area.
-The first ones are easy to spot, but if you pay attention, you might be able to hear a groundhog or even catch a glimpse of it!
+The first ones are easy to spot, but if you pay attention, you might hear a groundhog or even glimpse it!

 👌🏼 Our tip